mattrussell2/gradescope-autograder/README.md

      { testname = "test32", description = "Medium Gutenberg with Queries" },
  ]
 ```
 Notice options for custom timeout, max_ram, etc. Details for each option can be found at the end of this document.
+Regarding output files, `gerp` expects two command-line arguments - the name of the directory to index, and a file to write output to.
+For each of the tests, `#{testname}.ofile` will be converted to `test01.ofile`, etc. If your students need to write to an output file, please have them take the name of the file as an input argument, and use this template.
+They can potentially write to multiple files; in the `testset.toml` file, as long the string contains `#{testname}` and ends with an `.ofile` extension, you're good to go.

 ## Testing the Autograder
 ### Preliminaries